openstack-archive/nova-zvm-virt-driver/doc/source/topology.rst

 the z/VM hypervisor (CP) or with a directory manager.
 A directory manager is required for this environment.

-Beginning with z/VM version 6.3, additional functionality is provided by integrated xCAT services. xCAT is an Open Source scalable distributed computing management and provisioning tool that provides a unified interface for hardware control, discovery, and deployment, including remote access to the SMAPI APIs.
-It can be used for the deployment and administration of Linux servers that OpenStack wants to manipulate.
-The z/VM drivers in the OpenStack services communicate with xCAT services via REST APIs to manage the virtual servers.

-xCAT is composed of two main services: the xCAT management node (xCAT MN) and ZHCP.
-Both the xCAT MN server and the ZHCP server run within the same virtual machine, called the OPNCLOUD virtual machine.
-The xCAT MN coordinates creating, deleting and updating virtual servers.
-The management node uses a z/VM hardware control point (ZHCP) to communicate with SMAPI to implement changes on a z/VM host.
-Only one instance of the xCAT MN is necessary to support multiple z/VM hosts.
-Each z/VM host runs one instance of ZHCP. xCAT MN supports both a GUI for human interaction and REST APIs for use by programs (for example, OpenStack).

 Overall architecture
 --------------------